 Her experiences were not uncommon.
 Utah treatment centers have abused many young people – verbally, mentally, and physically.
 This abuse has included denial of access to their parents and the outside world.

 S.B.
 127 – A Bill to Increase Oversight of Youth Residential Treatment Centers

 S.B.
 127 is the bill that will address the abuse at residential treatment centers.
 It includes a variety of provisions designed to increase the oversight of state government.
 Lawmakers hope that more oversight will reduce abuse.
-Some of the provision in the bill include:
+Some of the provisions in the bill include: